joseph-flinn/site/data/posts/0010-plg-support-functions.md

 so important.
 Focusing instead on delivering value across all users to promote the word-of-mouth spread of the product is the key focus.

-Assuming the company has a B2B buisness, the primary role of Sales in PLG is to provide hands-on assistance to the larger accounts that need to be walked through the sales process and is cannot self-serve.
+Assuming the company has a B2B business, the primary role of Sales in PLG is to provide hands-on assistance to the larger accounts that need to be walked through the sales process and is cannot self-serve.
 Secondarily, they can also be a source for product feedback on why sales went through or did not go through.
 However, the feedback from the unsuccessful sales should be weighted accordingly with all other user feedback.
 Emotionally, there is a temptation to